 - Your melatonin levels may be low.
 Sleep in a pitch black room, or wear a sleep mask, and turn off electronics 30-60 minutes before bed to increase melatonin production.

 3. Do you feel tired, even if you get enough hours of sleep?
-If not, here are some tips:
+If so, here are some tips:

 - See question one, and do all those things!
 Especially turning off electronics.

 - Sleep in a pitch-black room, or use a sleep mask.
 Melatonin is what allows us to have a deep, restful sleep but it is only released in complete darkness.

 - Reduce bedroom clutter to allow your sub-conscious to relax.

 - You may be suffering from other insomnia-related conditions like sleep apnea, heart disease, or restless leg syndrome.
 Fatigue may also be caused by low iron, low B12, or an adrenal or thyroid condition.
 A sleep study and lab work might be helpful for diagnosing and addressing these issues.

 Book an appointment to address your sleep concerns and support your energy levels.